Sandbox-Lab/Demo-Store/README.md

 # Demo Store

-This is a practical fullstack Demo
+This is a practical fullstack Demo CRUD